How usage is calculated

 - Hourly – IBM i usage is billed at an hourly rate – user this model for as-needed VMs.
 The default setting for pricing is Hourly.

-- If you change the pricing for a VM that has been powered on during the billing cycle, the pricing for that VM will not be changed until the next billing cycle.
+- If you change the pricing for a VM that has been powered on during the billing cycle, the pricing for that VM won’t be changed until the next billing cycle.

 - IBM i pricing is dependent on the number of vCPUs.